-The ESTP does not enjoy the constraints of deadlines, schedules or end-dates.
-The ESTP is pragmatic, tough-minded and will act on the facts and data, rather than emotion.
-They don’t like to be controlled, need to know they can switch horses in mid-stream and may slide out of obligations, if they get a ‘better offer.’
+ESTPs do not enjoy the constraints of deadlines, schedules, or end dates.
+ESTPs are pragmatic, tough-minded, and will act on the facts and data, rather than emotion.
+They don’t like to be controlled, need to know they can switch horses in midstream, and may slide out of obligations if they get a “better offer.”
 If an ESTP does exactly what you tell him, it is only because he wanted to in the first place.

 • Makes the most of every situation

 Areas of Growth

 • Be open to the “big picture.”

 It should come as no surprise that ESTP managers have a “can-do” instinct to them.
 Nothing is impossible.
 Expect ESTP managers to be keenly aware that in the real world, everyone is out for themselves.

 • Freedom to interact with people

 • Having options in the way tasks are accomplished

 • Working as part of a team

 • Clear structure